Safe Schools Coalition Victoria

 Creating safe and supportive school environments

 Going to school should be straightforward: young people learning insafe and inspiring environments.
-However, many Australian students experience homophobia, which affects their well being and impedes their ability to learn and stay engaged in school.
+However, many Australian students experience homophobia and transphobia, which affects their well being and impedes their ability to learn and stay engaged in school.
+Research shows that:

 Supportive and inclusive school environments have a huge impact, with research showing that students feel safer; that young people are less likely to self harm or attempt suicide; and that they are less likely to be abused (Hillier et al., 2010).

-Over 100 Victorian schools have developed effective policies andimplemented teaching practices that challenge homophobia.
-This number will continue to grow as more Victorian schools join thecoalition to decrease the amount of abuse experienced by same sex attracted and gender questioning students.
+Almost 120 Victorian schools have developed effective policies and implemented teaching practices that challenge homophobia and transphobia.
+This number will continue to grow as more Victorian schools join the coalition to decrease the amount of abuse experienced by same sex attracted and sex and gender diverse students.
 The ultimate outcome is to create a safe school environment for all young people.